Vote NO! MEASURE G THE MARISOL INITIATIVE

-THE EFFECT of YOUR VOTE on the MARISOL INITIATIVE in March 2020:
+THE EFFECT of YOUR VOTE on Measure G- MARISOL INITIATIVE March 3, 2020:

 A “Yes” VOTE would re-zone the 16 acres for high-density commercial development.

 - The developers get to ignore the Del Mar planning and zoning code and write their own design guidelines.
+They don’t get input from the citizens committees.
 Is this OK with you?